St. Vincent de Paul

 Our stores provide more than just a place where customers can purchase items at bargain basement prices; any revenues produced by our stores are put back into our programs to assist the needy.
 Through our St. Vincent de Paul Conferences, we also provide clothes, bedding, appliances, furniture and household items free of charge to those in need.

 Our car donation program is another critical element of our store operations.
 You can save yourself the hassle of repairing or selling your old car, boat or camper and at the same time, help your neighbor in need.
 You will also receive a tax deduction.
 The proceeds from the sales of these items go directly to the support of our other programs.
 Your donation will help to feed, clothe and shelter the poor and homeless of our community.
-For information about car donations, call (225) 383-7837.
+For information about car donations click here.

 There is always a need for donations of furniture, clothing, appliances and household items.
 People throughout our community are encouraged to drop off items at our thrift stores.
 If you are in the Baton Rouge area, you can schedule a pick-up by calling (225) 267-4483.
 Volunteers are also a critical part of our store operations.
 We can always use individuals or groups to help us sort through donated items.
 For more information about volunteering click here or call (225) 383-7837.